mairiskye/Working-Mobility-Deprivation-Index/README.md

 # Working Mobility Deprivation Index Expansion

-This code is to expanding work completed by the Edinburgh and South Scotland City Region Deal Project to calculate a Scotland-wide Working Mobility Deprivation Index.
+This code is to expand work completed by the Edinburgh and South Scotland City Region Deal Project to calculate a Scotland-wide Working Mobility Deprivation Index.

 It is made up of four components (as defined in the original project):